Self-care and accessing support

-Anyone over the age of 16 can self-refer or contact their GP for a referral to our steps2change talking therapies service. steps2change offers evidence based talking therapies for problems such as depression, anxiety, post-trauma reaction, panic, phobia and Obsessive Compulsive Disorder (OCD), as well as a range of online and self-help therapies.
+Anyone over the age of 16 can self-refer or contact their GP for a referral to our Lincolnshire Talking Therapies service.
+We offer evidence based talking therapies for problems such as depression, anxiety, post-trauma reaction, panic, phobia and Obsessive Compulsive Disorder (OCD), as well as a range of online and self-help therapies.
 Read more about the service and self-refer online by using this link.

 The Trust runs dedicated Carer Support Groups and has a Carer Council which provide help, support and advice to others who care for someone with a mental health problem.
 Find out more about the carer support available by using this link